Concordium/cryptox-android/README.md

 - Check your CCD release schedule (only for buyers)
 - Manage your addresses in the address book for fast and easy transactions
 - Export and import backups of your accounts, identities, address book, and keys
-- Import both phrase and file-based wallets
+- Import both phrase- and file-based wallets
 - Manage CIS-2 tokens
 - Browse owned NFTs from [Spaceseven](https://spaceseven.com/marketplace)
 - Connect to Concordium dApps with WalletConnect